‹ Back to Insights

 Our first-hand experience has revealed that both OEMs and suppliers need a uniform way to measure surface quality and create a common language around what is required.
 That common measuring methodology and the language associated with it must be part of every agreement and contract in which product quality can be affected by surface quality.
 Only by doing so can risk, delay, and cost be reduced and product quality assured.

-Understand the benefits of implementing diagnostic tools and surface intelligence into your operation by downloading this eBook, "Predictable Adhesion in Manufacturing Through Process Verification."
+Understand the benefits of implementing diagnostic tools and surface intelligence into your operation by downloading this eBook, "The Future of Manufacturing: A Guide to Intelligent Adhesive Bonding Technologies & Methodologies."